How to Get Traction for Your Startup

 In other words, they want to see evidence that you have the ability to execute your idea.

-That’s because one of the main things an investor looks for isn’t a brilliant idea; it’s a passionate, persuasive, go-getting founder who can make the brilliant idea a reality.
+That’s because one of the main things an investor looks for isn’t just a brilliant idea; it’s a passionate, persuasive, go-getting founder who can make the brilliant idea a reality by demonstrating traction startup evidence.

 How can you prove to an investor you’ve got traction?

-Proving you’ve got traction, i.e. coming back into the room at that later date with solid evidence you’re making progress with your concept, will be different for every founder.
+Proving you’ve got traction, i.e. coming back into the room at that later date with solid evidence you’re making progress with your concept, will be different for every founder, especially during the early traction stage startup.
 That’s because what the investor will expect to see varies depending on your business type, your business model, and the stage you’re at in your business’s development.

 The quickest and easiest way to get the full breakdown on this is by downloading a free copy of our book, ‘Investable Entrepreneur’.
 For a more general overview of how to get your startup some traction, this Forbes article also contains some excellent advice.